-In the first few pages, we see a man named Lessingham carried on the back of a hippogriff and led by a magical black martlet to a world called Mercury—a world that resembles the Viking Age of Earth.
+In the first few pages of E. R. Eddison’s The Worm Ouroboros, we see a man named Lessingham carried on the back of a hippogriff.
+He is led by a magical black martlet to a world called Mercury—a world that resembles the Viking Age of Earth.
 Lessingham is to be an observer of the story to come, just as we are.

-Long, tortuous sentences wind artfully around the profoundly mythic narrative.
+Long, tortuous sentences wind artfully around a profoundly mythic narrative.
 It takes a little time to get my mind acclimated to the unusual, beautiful arrangements of words and metaphors.

 It takes some more time to become accustomed to the switching of language styles as we alternate between descriptive prose, dialogue, written letters, and songs.

 This bit of dialogue stands out as an example: